QuantumApprentice/msk2bmpGUI/README.md

 The "Save as Image..." button at the top will export the full image with all the post processing (palettizing/color matching/dithering) applied to it.
---*Note* Currently images are only saved as either BMP or FRM, and which one it saves as is set by the original image's extension.
+- *Note* Currently images are only saved as either BMP or FRM, and which one it saves as is set by the original image's extension.
   ie: FRM's can only be saved as BMP, and all other compatible image types can only be saved as FRM.